Constitution

 SECTION 1 – MEMBER: Any Registered Professional Land Surveyor in the State of Alabama.

-SECTION 4 – FELLOW MEMBER: Any person of excellent character and distinguished Land Surveying achievements who has been a Professional Land Surveyor, actively engaged in Land Surveying for at least twenty years and a member of this Society for at least ten years, may be elected a FELLOW MEMBER of the Society by a unanimous vote of the Board of Directors of the Society.
-The number of Fellow Members of the Society shall not exceed FIVE percent of the total membership of the Society in the membership year preceding the making of a nomination for “Fellow”.
+SECTION 5 – FELLOW MEMBER: Any person of excellent character and distinguished Land Surveying achievements who has been a Professional Land Surveyor, actively engaged in Land Surveying for at least twenty years and a member of this Society for at least ten years, may be elected a FELLOW MEMBER of the Society by a unanimous vote of the Board of Directors of the Society.
+The number of Fellow Members of the Society shall not exceed TEN percent of the total membership of the Society in the membership year preceding the making of a nomination for “Fellow”.
 Nominations for the Grade of “FELLOW” shall be made by members of the Board of Directors, only.
+“FELLOW MEMBER” is an honorarium title only and must continue to be a MEMBER as defined in Article III, Section 1.

-SECTION 5 – SUSTAINING MEMBER: Any person, firm, association, company, corporation, institution, or individual who wishes to promote the objectives of the Society (as described in Article II, Section 1).
+SECTION 6 – SUSTAINING MEMBER: Any person, firm, association, company, corporation, institution, or individual who wishes to promote the objectives of the Society (as described in Article II, Section 1).

-SECTION 6 – LIFE MEMBER: Any member who has achieved acknowledged eminence in the Profession of Land Surveying, has rendered outstanding service to the profession and to the Society and has been a member in good standing of the Society for five consecutive years may, upon nomination by a member of the Board of Directors, be elected a LIFE MEMBER by a unanimous vote of the Board of Directors.
+SECTION 7 – LIFE MEMBER: Any member who has achieved acknowledged eminence in the Profession of Land Surveying, has rendered outstanding service to the profession and to the Society and has been a member in good standing of the Society for five consecutive years may, upon nomination by a member of the Board of Directors, be elected a LIFE MEMBER by a unanimous vote of the Board of Directors.
+“LIFE MEMBER” is an honorarium title only and must continue to be a MEMBER as defined in Article III, Section 1 to be eligible to vote.
+A roster of all “LIFE MEMBERS” shall be maintained by the Society.

-SECTION 8 – HONORARY MEMBER: The Board of Directors shall be empowered to designate as an Honorary member, any person of good report and character that has rendered special and valuable service or services to the Society of such an extent as to warrant, in the opinion of the Board, the extension of such a recognition.
-Honorary members shall be voted upon annually by the Board; honorary membership to expire coincidentally with the normal membership anniversary.
+SECTION 9 – HONORARY MEMBER: The Board of Directors shall be empowered to designate as an Honorary member, any person of good report and character that has rendered special and valuable service or services to the Society of such an extent as to warrant, in the opinion of the Board, the extension of such a recognition.
+The Board may at its discretion, revoke an HONORARY MEMBER.
+“HONORARY MEMBER” is an honorarium title only.
+A roster of all “HONORARY MEMBERS” shall be maintained by the Society.

 SECTION 10 – Dues and dues policies shall be established by the Board of Directors.